dlurton/anode/src/execute/README.md

 # LWNN Execute

-This contains LWNN's JIT compiler - or more accurately, the parts of LWNN which utilize LLVM's ORC JIT compiler.
+This is LWNN's JIT compiler - or more accurately, the parts of LWNN which utilize LLVM's ORC JIT compiler.